Home At Bennington

 A cottage located on campus but separated from the main part of campus, Shingle houses six seniors every year who are selected on a lottery basis.
 It is the house nearest to VAPA and CAPA and once housed alumnus Alan Arkin ‘56, among other Bennington luminaries.

-An off-campus co-op in North Bennington, Welling is about a 20 minute walk to Commons.
+An off-campus co-op in North Bennington, Welling Townhouse is about a 20 minute walk to Commons.
 The Townhouse is home to 14 people who share house responsibilities.
 With the exception of room charges, the Townhouse is financially independent from the College- residents manage a shared house budget for food and other house supplies over the course of the year.
-The house has laundry facilities with spacious rooms and organic food.
+The house has spacious rooms and organic food.

 The residents of Longmeadow are dedicated to living in an intentional community on campus.
 This house gives upperclass students the opportunity to form and shape their own community standards and to design the type of community in which they would like to live.
 Students apply to living in the house each year and are accepted based on space availability.

 An off-campus College operated facility in North Bennington, the Paran Creek Apartments are in a newly renovated historical mill that spans the width of the river.
 A walking/cycling path leads from the campus soccer field directly to the Paran Creek Apartments and takes about 15-minutes to walk.
 Each apartment offers a full kitchen, a large living room, two private bathrooms, and houses 3-5 students in addition to the public study spaces, common room, and a game room with a pool table.